nekludoff/SwaGenPG/README.md

 # Swagen
-Swagen reads your MySQL database and generates Swagger/OpenAPI YAML from table meta data.
+Swagen reads your PostgreSQL database and generates Swagger/OpenAPI YAML from table meta data.
 This results in a boilerplate swaggerfile (YML) that should probably be edited to completely suit your needs.
 Use [go-swagger](https://github.com/go-swagger/go-swagger) or [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate the API boilerplate Go code.

 ## Swagger version
 Swagen generates Swagger/OpenAPI 2.0 configuration.